 Netherlands Enterprise Agency, RVO

-Effective date of this change in law: 1 July 2026
+This change in law took effect on: 1 July 2026

 Do you operate a heavy truck?
-In the Netherlands the heavy goods vehicle charge, the truck toll, is scheduled to be effective as of 1 July 2026.
-From then on owners of truck pay per kilometre driven.
-Owners of these trucks will have to pay an amount per kilometre driven on:
+In the Netherlands the heavy goods vehicle charge, the truck toll, has entered into effect on 1 July 2026.
+Owners of trucks now pay per kilometre driven on:

 • almost all Dutch motorways